 Discretionary Awards (as applicable): To recognize a student-driven production of excellence in various categories, such as costuming, choreography, scenic design, lighting, etc. The determination will be made by the judges on a school-by-school basis when adjudicating the musical.

-BAA WINNERS: Each year JRAY will send two winners (one female and one male) to Broadway Artists Alliance (“BAA”) in New York City to attend their one-week summer workshop intensives and master classes conducted by Broadway professionals – culminating in solo performances before industry professionals and casting agents.
+BAA WINNERS: Each year JRAY will send two winners (one female and one male) to Broadway Artists Alliance (BAA) in New York City to attend their one-week summer workshop intensives and master classes conducted by Broadway professionals – culminating in solo performances before industry professionals and casting agents.
 This prize covers the cost of the workshop, airfare, and lodging.
-Additionally, the two winners will receive a cash award from JRAY for $1,000 each.

 This season we are offering the following JRAY scholarships:

-- The 3rd Annual Broadway Artists Alliance Scholarship (pays for one more student to Attend BAA’s Summer Workshop–lodging and airfare not included)
+The Broadway Artists Alliance Scholarship (pays for two more students to Attend BAA’s Summer Workshop–lodging and airfare not included)

 All of our scholarships are made possible by our generous donors and sponsors, both private individuals and corporate.
 Scholarship recipients are determined by a scholarship review panel and are based on merit/ grade point/ school participation and need.
 Nominations must be made from a participating school to be eligible.
 The names of scholarship recipients are announced on the day of the Awards show.

-If you are interested in making a donation and creating/naming a new scholarship, please contact our Patron/Scholarship department and Marilyn Gianetti: firstname.lastname@example.org, or gives us a call @ (626) 222-6403.
+If you are interested in making a donation and/or creating/naming a new scholarship, please contact our Patron/Scholarship department and Marilyn Gianetti: email@example.com, or give us a call @ (626) 222-6403.